Alejandra Buitrago: Career

-She began her studies in Administration and Finance there before enrolling in an acting workshop.
-Later she was part of the cast of the program El Lavadero, hosted by Graciela Torres and also broadcast by RCN.
+She began her studies in Administration and Finance, before enrolling in an acting workshop.
+Later, she was part of the cast of the program El Lavadero, hosted by Graciela Torres and also broadcast by RCN.
 She did not move from the channel to later arrive at Nuestra semana, nuestra tele, replacing Jéssica Cediel and staying there for a year.

 In the latter, Buitrago demonstrated her skills as an actress playing La Felina, a parody of La gata, a Mexican telenovela that was broadcast by RCN.
-When asked if she has been offered roles in soap operas or series, Alejandra has been honest and has said yes, but clarifying that she still does not dare to take that step because she first wants to train and study acting.
+When asked if she had been offered roles in soap operas or series, Alejandra was honest and said yes, but clarifying that she still does not dare to take that step because she first wanted to train and study acting.

 After serving as a reporter at the 2014 Soccer World Cup, Buitrago gained worldwide popularity due to her beauty.
 She was ranked as one of the "Hottest Women of the 2014 World Cup" by various websites, including COED, Busted Coverage, Daily News, and more.
 Additionally, several different groups have called her "the sexiest fan of the Colombian team."